Lixie-Labs/emotiscope-site/is_flexible.md

 Bloom Mode is quite versatile.
 Dragging the speed slider all the way down makes a slowly expanding pattern that flutters to your tunes, and turning the speed slider all the way up makes for a hypnotizing dive into a psychedelic tunnel.

 <iframe class="youtube-video" src="https://www.youtube.com/embed/GtlkNGFajNk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## **NEUTRAL**

+Neutral Mode does nothing, but it does nothing *really well*.
+For occasions where you want a beautiful light bar that *doesn't* react to sound, Neutral Mode allows you to customize the colors without listening to music.

 {: .glow }
 > ***If you're feeling interested in an Emotiscope, let's look at what's included in the box...***{: .text-right }